1948 Donora smog

-The 1948 Donora smog killed 20 people and caused respiratory problems for 6,000 of the 14,000 people living in Donora, Pennsylvania, a mill town on the Monongahela River 24 mi southeast of Pittsburgh.
+The 1948 Donora smog, also called the Donora death fog, was an air pollution disaster that occurred in Donora, Pennsylvania, beginning on October 27, 1948 and lasting several days.
+It was caused by hydrogen fluoride and sulfur dioxide emissions from U.S. Steel's Donora Zinc Works and its American Steel & Wire plant during an atmospheric temperature inversion.
+It killed 20 people and caused respiratory problems for 6,000 of the 14,000 people living in Donora, a mill town on the Monongahela River 24 mi southeast of Pittsburgh.
 The event is commemorated by the Donora Smog Museum.

 Sixty years later, the incident was described by The New York Times as "one of the worst air pollution disasters in the nation's history."
 Even 10 years after the incident, mortality rates in Donora were significantly higher than those in other communities nearby.

 Incident

+Hydrogen fluoride and sulfur dioxide emissions from U.S. Steel's Donora Zinc Works and its American Steel & Wire plant were frequent occurrences in Donora.
+What made the 1948 event more severe was a temperature inversion, a situation in which warmer air aloft traps pollution in a layer of colder air near the surface.
+The pollutants in the air mixed with fog to form a thick, yellowish, acrid smog that hung over Donora for five days.
+The sulfuric acid, nitrogen dioxide, fluorine, and other poisonous gases that usually dispersed into the atmosphere were caught in the inversion and accumulated until rain ended the weather pattern.

 The fog started building up in Donora on Wednesday, October 27, 1948.
 By the following day it was causing coughing and other signs of respiratory distress for many residents of the community in the Monongahela River valley.
 Many of the illnesses and deaths were initially attributed to asthma.
 The smog continued until it rained on Sunday, October 31, by which time 20 residents of Donora had died and approximately one third to one half of the town's population of 14,000 residents had been sickened.
-Another 50 residents died of respiratory causes within a month after the incident; notable among the fatalities was Lukasz Musial, the father of future baseball Hall of Famer and the 1948 National League MVP Stan Musial.
+Another 50 residents died of respiratory causes within a month after the incident.

-Hydrogen fluoride and sulfur dioxide emissions from U.S. Steel's Donora Zinc Works and its American Steel & Wire plant were frequent occurrences in Donora.
-What made the 1948 event more severe was a temperature inversion, a situation in which warmer air aloft traps pollution in a layer of colder air near the surface.
-The pollutants in the air mixed with fog to form a thick, yellowish, acrid smog that hung over Donora for five days.
-The sulfuric acid, nitrogen dioxide, fluorine, and other poisonous gases that usually dispersed into the atmosphere were caught in the inversion and accumulated until rain ended the weather pattern.

 Two of the heroes to emerge during the four-day smog were Chief John Volk of the Donora Fire Department and his assistant Russell Davis.
 Volk and Davis responded to calls from Friday night, the 29th until Sunday night, the 31st, depleting their supply of 800 cuft of oxygen, borrowing more from all nearby municipalities, including McKeesport, Monessen, and Charleroi.
 "I didn’t take any myself.
 What I did every time I came back to the station was have a little shot of whiskey."